-Runbooks comprise of a particular methodology; a series of tactics, techniques, and procedures collectively known as TTPs.
+Runbooks comprise a particular methodology, a series of tactics, techniques, and procedures collectively known as TTPs.
 Runbooks are executed and turned into an engagement tied to a specific client.
 Once the engagement is finished and submitted, it becomes a report.

 The RunbooksDB page consists of the following tabs:

 - Repositories: A collection of procedures to be reused in which access can be controlled.